renieljanadec/sample-template/README.md

 # sample template

+Sample template
-sample template written in bootstrap with a clip path and fixed parallax (background-attachment fixed) based on localsearch website I did for internship
+Based on Localsearch website I did for internship.
+This is basically localsearch, reimagined.
+I supposed.